mlswg/mls-protocol/draft-barnes-mls-protocol.md

 - Recipients SHOULD delete older generations of application secret and as soon as possible, within usability bounds.

+These rules imply that in most circumstances, an application secret will be used for exactly one message.
+However, due to delays in message transmission, multiple senders might use the same application secret to send.
+This is fine because the AEAD key and iv are derived per-sender.
+Recipients MUST NOT enforce a one-message-per-application-secret limit.

 The next generation of Application Secret is computed by deriving an Application_Secret_N+1 from Application_Secret_N as follows:

 ~~~~
-Application_Secret_N+1 =
+application_secret_N+1 =
-    HKDF-Expand-Label(Application_Secret_N,"mls app upd", App_Context, Hash.length)
+  HKDF-Expand-Label(application_secret_N,"mls app upd","",Hash.length)
 ~~~~

 The Application context provided together with the previous Application secret is used to bind the Application messages with the next key and add some freshness.

-[[OPEN ISSUE: It might be that using only the message counter for App_Context is safe, this would be more conveniant.
+[[OPEN ISSUE: Context is left empty for now, it might be that using only the message counter is enough, this would be more conveniant.
 Hashing all the data is obviously very costly and prevents from encrypt in parallel, an other solution could be to add a pseudo-random contribution to each message and only hash these. ]]

-## Application AEAD Key Calculation
+### Application AEAD Key Calculation

 The Application AEAD keying material is generated from the following input values: